Convergence of HX Preconditioner for Maxwell's Equations with Jump Coefficients (i): Various Extensions of The Regular Helmholtz Decomposition: Basic regular decompositions

-However, if some $\Gamma_r$ is a union of two neighboring faces that have one common vertex only (for example, $G$ is a four pyramid domain and $\Gamma_r$ is a union of two opposite lateral face of $G$), then there does not exist a Lipschitz domain $D_r$ satisfying {\bf Assumption 3.1}.
+However, if some $\Gamma_r$ is a connected ``non-Lipschitz" union of some faces of $G$ (for example, $G$ is a four-sided pyramid and $\Gamma_r$ is a union of two opposite lateral faces of $G$, see the right graph of Figure 1), then $\partial\Gamma_r$ is self intersecting and so there does not exist a Lipschitz domain $D_r$ satisfying Assumption 4.1.

+0.1in Figure 3: In the left graph, $G$ denote a union of the cube and the four-sided pyramid, $\Gamma_r$ denotes a union of two neighboring triangle faces of the four-sided pyramid, the polyhedron $D_r$ is generated by four half planes that extend to the exterior of $G$ from the red edges $\E^{(r)}_1,\cdots,\E^{(r)}_4$ (the blue triangle face of $D_r$ is a part of the half plane $\pi^{(r)}_1$ that contains the edge $\E^{(r)}_1$ and extends above).
+In the right graph, $G$ is generated from a cube domain $\Omega$ in the manner described in Example 4.2, $D_r$ is the Lipschitz polyhedron at the upper-left corner and with yellow edges (the tetrahedron with purple edges denotes the cut domain $\hat{D}_r$, $\pi$ denote the cut plane), the global green polyhedron is a union of $G$ and one $D_r$.
+0.1in